GameStop. RobinHood. The gamification of investing. Unethical financial websites. And now, a suicide.

 Unethical Financial Journalism?

 The same websites promoting upcoming IPOs also don’t bother to explain the whole IPO process.
 It’s boring and doesn’t generate clicks and ad dollars.
-But companies that go public already have the inside price allocated to their institutional, banking, and money management investors.
+However, companies that go public already have the inside price allocated to their institutional, banking, and money management investors.

 The crowd of small retail investors lured by the unethical websites is not getting “the insider price” or “getting in on the ground level.”
-They are only getting the market price on the first day of trading.
+They only get the market price on the first day of trading.
 Nothing more.
 Worse, the early days of IPO pricing are volatile and emotionally driven.

 IPO Hype is Robin Hood’s Problem